-To understand the fight over Net Metering you must understand that some utilities favor solar power to the point of assisting its growth, while others do not.
-Read more about that here, here and here.
-The fight is over the value of solar to utilities, and that value is reflected in Net Metering (here's a video on it, plus this September, 2013 article and this May, 2013 piece on it; this too).
+To understand the Big Fight over Net Metering, you must understand that some utilities favor solar power to the point of assisting its growth, while others do not.
+Read more about that here (March, 2015) here, here, here, here and here.
+The fight is over the value of solar to utilities, and that value (analysis updated here, December, 2014) is reflected in Net Metering (here's a video on it, plus this April, 2014 column, this excellent March 25, 2014 column, this March 17, 2014 column, this September, 2013 article and this May, 2013 piece on it; this too).

 But first, stop and grasp what is Net Metering, or Net Billing (as opposed to a Feed-In-Tariff, explained here).
 For starters, note that the terms Net Metering and Net Billing have been used interchangeably: